bq/botbloq-its/app/api/loms/Readme.md

 **Input**:

 **Return**:
+If successful, this action returns the corresponding JSON object LOM with id introduced.
+If this action is not successful, it returns the error code.

 **PUT /botbloq/v1/its/loms/:id**
 -------------

-Update the metadata of a LO in  the repository.
+Update the metadata of a LOM in  the repository.

 **Parameters**

-- id: LO ID
+- id: LOM ID

 **Query Parameters**: